mikehuntemann/9x16/03-network-attached-media/07-tiktok-takeover.md

 Hosting a thought > the parasitic nature of the meme

-the role of sound hits steyerl’s work:
+the role of sound in Steyerl’s work:
 >“One of the reasons [that sound is so vital for the work] is that usually there is such an array of confusing and very very different sources of material which have almost nothing to do with one another even though I pretend.
 But the only reason why are people able to somehow pretend they go along with this fiction is because the music somehow provides a pretext for doing so.
-So it unifies, it creates the narrative basically.” - "What is Contemprary?
+So it unifies, it creates the narrative basically.” - "What is Contemporary?
 A conversation with Hito Steyerl" published by MOCA (Feb, 2016)

 #### Memes